apify/apify-docs/docs/storage.md

 Apify's [JavaScript API client](https://docs.apify.com/apify-client-js) (`apify-client`) allows you to access your datasets from outside the Apify platform (e.g. from a Node.js application).

 To use the `apify-client` in your application, you will first need to have [Node.js](https://nodejs.org/en/) version 10 or higher installed.
-You can use the following commands to check which version of Node.js you have.
+You can use the following commands to check which version of Node.js you have and update it.

+    // Check the version
     node --version
     npm --version

+    // Update Node.js
+    npm install -g npm

 You can then install the `apify-client` package from [NPM](https://www.npmjs.com/package/apify-cli) using the below command in your terminal.